Who We Are & What We Do

 Friends of the Mott Library is an association of persons with an interest in promoting the services, improving the facilities, and responding to the needs of the Mott Community College Library.

 Article III.
-Membership and Dues
+Patron Member & Dues

-Section 2.
 Each member shall be entitled to one vote.

 Article IV.
 Election of Officers and Board of Directors

-Section 1.
 The officers shall be President, Vice-President and Recording Secretary, elected as hereinafter provided.
 Non-elected officers include Ex officio [Library Director] and Secretary-Treasurer [Administrative Assistant] which are held by library personnel, and Past President held by previous Friends President.

-Section 2.
 Nominations for officer and director vacancies shall be presented by a special nominating committee of at least three, to be appointed by the President.
 Nominations from the floor will be invited; no one shall be nominated without their consent.

-Section 3.
 Board officers and directors shall be elected by a majority vote of those present at the annual meeting every two years.
 Re-election of officers every two years; to be at most a four-year executive term.
 With the ability to apply for re-election after a two-year hiatus.

-Section 4.
 President shall appoint a current Board member to fill an officer vacancy.
 Such appointments shall be approved at a regular meeting of the Board.

-Section 5: All elected Officers and Board of Directors must be dues paying members.
+All elected Officers and Board of Directors must be dues paying members.

 Article V. Duties of Officers

-Section 1.
 President: Preside over meetings, create and appoint all committees and be an Ex officio member thereof, except as limited herein.

-Section 2.
 Vice-President: Perform the duties of the President in the absence or resignation of the President.

-Section 3.
 Recording Secretary: Record and take minutes at the meetings of the Board, the Executive Board, and the general membership.

-Section 4.
 Secretary-Treasurer [Library Secretary]: Responsible for maintaining: financial records; membership directory; and notifying members of the meeting time and place.
 Also responsible for the correspondence of the organization.

 Article VI.
 Board of Directors

-Section 1: In addition to the Executive Officers, the Board shall consist of not less than 9, nor more than 15, members.
+In addition to the Executive Officers, the Board shall consist of not less than 9, nor more than 15, members.
 (This number does not include the positions of Ex officio and Secretary/ Treasurer, which are held by library personnel, and Past President.)
 At any time during the year, should Board membership numbers fall below 9, the President may make an interim appointment for the remainder of that term.
 In all other cases, recruitment will take place annually as stipulated in Article IV.

-Section 2.
 A majority of the members who are present shall constitute a quorum for the transaction of business.

-Section 3.
 Meetings of the Board shall be held at least twice a year.
 Special meetings may be called by the President, by petition of the Library Director, or by a majority of the Board.
 Issues of immediate importance may be discussed and/or voted on via telephone or email.

-Section 4.
 The Board shall have the authority to request creation of committees consistent with the purpose of this organization.

-Section 5.
 Meeting cancellations shall be made in a timely fashion.

-Section 6: Two Board Development events will be planned annually, and attendance is highly encouraged.
+Two Board Development events will be planned annually, and attendance is highly encouraged.
 These are not counted as bi-monthly meetings.

 Article VII.
 Meetings

-Section 3.
 A special meeting of this organization may be called at any time by the President, by petition of the Library Director, or by a majority of the Board.

 Article VIII.
 Attendance Policy